fanvanzh/LasViewer/README.md

 # tinyLas
-a library for las file format read\ very simple to build and run
+a very simple tool for las data view